muji-4ok/fastci/README.md

 ### What is this?

 This project is meant to be a super lightweight CI system.
-I would argue that all a CI is a system to automatically run scripts in a reproducible environment.
+I would argue that a CI is at its core just a system to automatically run scripts in a reproducible environment.
 And a web interface to monitor and control the jobs is nice.
 This project is just that - the jobs are no more than docker containers, and you can set it up so that the pipelines are launched on each push to a git repository.

 The features include: